 Within the travel industry, consumer expectations are changing.
 More and more travellers are aware of their environmental impact and want to make more sustainable choices.
-While the COVID-19 pandemic has made it difficult to travel, it has also made us rethink how and why we travel.
-One of the key points that surfaced from a US survey completed by Airbnb in 2020, is the interest in sustainable travel.
-A total of 56% of the surveyors under the age of 50 responded that they would use an online platform that provided the option to search for green accommodation.
-Guests see value in social and environmental practices and are asking for transparency to help their decision making.
+Since the COVID-19 pandemic made it difficult to travel, it also made us rethink how and why we travel.
+One of the key points that surfaced is the interest in sustainable travel.
+Two-thirds of travellers thought about sustainability and the environmental impact of their travels.
+Guests see value in social and environmental practices and are asking for transparency to help their decision-making.

 Hostels and hotels worldwide are participating in various sustainability programs—they follow responsible practices such as responsible waste management, using sustainable products, sourcing local produce and more.
 However, your hotel doesn’t need to participate in a program in order to proudly communicate the sustainable actions you’re taking.
 Communicating how your business is being more sustainable is highly relevant to your guests.
 Providing clarity helps ethically-minded guests make a conscious decision when travelling.
 It also creates a unique selling point—adding value from different angles and raising awareness.

 Whether your hotel is starting to implement sustainable practices or you’re wanting to communicate your current efforts, we’ve collated a guide for you.
 Here are 5 ways that others in the hotel industry approach sustainability and how they share their practices with guests.